 Bus Stop ZE, Waterloo Place, Edinburgh, EH1 3BQopen in google maps ->

-• Please note, children under 5 years of age are not allowed on this tour • In the event of a tour being canceled by the tour operator, clients will be promptly informed and offered: • A transfer to a substitute tour or an alternative tour • A full refund • The cost of your accommodation is not included and you should budget for 2 nights accommodation in Portree, Isle of Skye • Please let the tour operator know your preferred accommodation choice at the time of booking: • Hostel (£18 to £25 per person per night) • En-suite B&B double/twin (£45 to £60 per person per night) • B&B single (£40 to £80 per person per night) • Hotel single/twin/double/family (£80+ per person per night)
+• Please note, children under 5 years of age are not allowed on this tour • In the event of a tour being canceled by the tour operator, clients will be promptly informed and offered: a transfer to a substitute tour or an alternative tour, or a full refund • No refunds are offered if a customer is late for a tour/cannot find the pick-up point • The cost of your accommodation is not included and you should budget for 2 nights accommodation in Portree, Isle of Skye Please let the tour operator know your preferred accommodation choice at the time of booking: • Hostel (£18 to £26 per person per night) • En-suite B&B double/twin (£45 to £60 per person per night) • B&B single (£40 to £90 per person per night) • Hotel single/twin/double/family (£80+ per person per night)